What are the best holographic sights available?

 To find the best holographic sight we had a combat shooting expert spend over 10 hours reviewing more than 25 holographic sight options – both through online reviews and via his experience with different models and manufacturers.
 Our recommendations are listed below.

-Quick List: The Best Holographic Scopes or Any Shooter:
+Quick List: The Best Holographic Sights or Any Shooter:

 - Best Overall: EOTECH XPS2 Holographic Weapon Sight